lgiangnguyen/lgiangnguyen/README.md

 ### 🫧 about me

-i'm studying cs + math at drexel and i want to build things at the intersection of machine learning and real products — whether that's as an ml engineer, ai engineer, or ai pm (the dream is flexible, the passion is not).
+i'm studying cs + math at drexel and i want to build things at the intersection of machine learning and real products - whether that's as an ml engineer, ai engineer, or ai pm (the dream is flexible, the passion is not).

-i care a lot about how AI systems actually work under the hood — large language models, how to make them useful with RAG, and how you go from "cool model" to "thing people use every day."

 ---